UsQuake/wasi_pyrb_diff_test/README.md

-# Native vs WASM Python/Ruby
+# Native vs WASM Python/Ruby Differential Fuzzing

  ## Introduction

-  This project demonstrates differential test between native and WASM(WASI polyfilled version which runs on V8, JavascriptCore, SpiderMonkey) python/ruby.
+  This project demonstrates differential fuzzing(test) between native and WASM(WASI polyfilled version which runs on V8, JavascriptCore, SpiderMonkey) python/ruby.

+ ## Explanation

+ ### Purpose

+  - I want to test WASM engine that imported in browser JS engines(like V8, JavascriptCore, SpiderMonkey).
+  - So, I decided to test about that WASM execution result is exactly same with native one's
+  - and check execution result between browser js engines is exactly same with one another.

+ ### How WASM(WASI) python works on debug shell without Web-API

+  -

  ## Requirements

  - Rust version **1.71.1** [2021 edition]
  - Docker(API version **1.4.0**)

  ## Setup

  ### 1. Clone this repository.